 Indian, Chinese troops engaged in face-off near LAC in Arunachal Pradesh last week: Reports

-An unidentfied official told News18 that 200 soldiers from China had crossed over and a few of them were briefly detained.
+An unidentfied official told News18 that 200 soldiers from China had crossed over from Tibet.

 Indian and Chinese troops were engaged in a face-off near the Line of Actual Control in Arunachal Pradesh’s Tawang district last week, News18 reported on Friday, citing unidentified officials.
 The incident happened between the border pass of Yangtse and Bum La.